Do you want to bang your head against the desk when you search for ways to come up with blog post ideas and read tips like

 Woo hoo!
 Just like that, you have two blog post ideas just from reading someone else’s article title.

-I hope this post turned you on to some brainstorming tools you’ve never considered.
+I hope this post made you aware of some new tools for brainstorming blog post ideas.
 Now go fill up that editorial calendar and get to blogging!